 Broward County Athletic Association (BCAA) is the largest high school athletic conference in Broward County and the second largest in the state of Florida.
 The BCAA is a unit of the School Board of Broward County overseeing 24 sports programs at member high schools.
-The BCAA is comprised of 29 public schools, two private schools and two charter schools for a total of 33 schools under the BCAA umbrella.
+The BCAA is comprised of 29 public schools, three private schools and two charter schools for a total of 34 schools under the BCAA umbrella.

 The BCAA recognizes the importance and value of education.
 The term “student athlete” recognizes the importance of being a student first, with athletic endeavors second.
 All student athletes must maintain a minimum of a 2.0 GPA.
 Students who fall below this standard are ineligible to play.

 The BCAA gives special recognition annually to scholar athletes.
 Each and every year the BCAA conducts two scholar athlete banquets.
 Seven students from each BCAA school are recognized and provided a keepsake gift.
 In addition, the BCAA distributes over $100,000 in scholarship dollars to scholar athletes.
 The names and schools of the scholar athletes are listed on the website for the entire school year.
 These athletes are role models who demonstrate a commitment to excellence in the classroom and field or court of play.

 The top priority is to deliver the District’s athletic offerings in a safe and secure manner.
 Health and wellness protocols, established in accordance with guidance from the Centers for Disease and Prevention, local health experts, and the Florida High School Athletic Association, have been in place since the start of Return to Play for fall sports and are ongoing.

 Below are resources for student-athletes and their parents/guardians, including updated Answers to Frequently Asked Questions, as well as information on protocols for spectators at athletic events.